Programs of Study

 - have met the Required High School Curriculum requirement in English

-- score of 500 SAT-Mathematics or higher; or
+- minimum score of 500 Old SAT-Mathematics; or

-- score of 21 ACT- Mathematics or higher; or
+- minimum score of 21 ACT- Mathematics; or

 - have met the Required High School Curriculum requirement in mathematics